 The simplified likelihood framework was defined in Ref.~\cite{Collaboration:2242860}.
 This assumes correlation between background contributions that can be modeled using the multivariate Gaussian distribution:

-where the product runs over all bins and $\mu$ is the signal strength (and the Parameter of Interest - POI), $n_i$ the observed number of events, $s_i$ an expected number of signal events, $b_i$ an expected number of background events, $\theta_i$ a background nuisance parameter and $\mathbf{V}$ the covariance matrix.
-It is implemented using the covariance matrices provided by the CMS Collaboration which are included in the \CM{} distribution in the JSON format.
-Evaluation of the above model is performed using the \spey{} package and the \texttt{default\_pdf.correlated\_background} method.
+where the product runs over all bins and $\mu$ is the signal strength (and the Parameter of Interest - POI), $n_i$ the observed number of events, $s_i$ the expected number of signal events, $b_i$ the expected number of background events, $\theta_i$ a background nuisance parameter, and $\mathbf{V}$ the covariance matrix.
+It is implemented using the covariance matrices provided by the CMS Collaboration, which are included in the \CM{} distribution in the JSON format.
+The evaluation of the above model is performed using the \spey{} package and the \texttt{default\_pdf.correlated\_background} method.

 \newcolumntype{H}{>{\setbox0=\hbox\bgroup}c<{\egroup}@{}}